wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    Start Docker and try again if you get this error message:

-   <pre>docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
-Is the docker daemon running?.</pre>
+   <tt>docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?.</tt>

    The expected message is: